LivePersonInc/lpabcsdk/LPABCSDK.framework/README.md

 ### Implicit Event Callback

-Some consumer actions can trigger an implicit event flow (eg. a new conversation starts).
-If you would like to send an SDE upon one of these events triggering, you can do so by implenting the `implicitEventClosure` method.
+Some consumer actions can trigger an implicit SDE flow (eg. a new conversation starts).
+If you would like to send an SDE upon one of these events triggering, you can do so by implenting the `implicitSDEClosure` method.

 ```
-        lpabcsdk.implicitEventClosure = { implicitEventCallbackType in
+        lpabcsdk.implicitSDEClosure = { implicitEventCallbackType in
             // implement
 }
 ```

-- `ImplicitEventCallbackType` - Indicates the type of implicit event that is being called back from the implicitEventClosure.
+- `ImplicitEventCallbackType` - Indicates the type of implicit event that is being called back from the implicitSDEClosure.

-- `implicitEventClosure` - Invoked when a qualifying event is met, and callback the type of that event
+- `implicitSDEClosure` - Invoked when a qualifying event is met, and callback the type of that event

 You can set the desired SDEs to express your custom reporting for the  event triggered.